richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 1/27/2025
+ms.date: 1/28/2025
 ---

-# Viva Glint 360 User Role creation and feedback access
+# Viva Glint 360 User Role creation and permissions

 By default, Viva Glint administrators have access to create and edit all Glint programs, including 360s.
 You may, however, choose to create a unique User Role with exclusive 360 admin permissions.
 And, in addition to any unique 360 admin role, other people in your organization need access to 360 feedback.
 Use this guidance to grant feedback permissions for other User Roles.